 Book now: Inver

 What: With cosy rooms that look out over Loch Erghallan from the misty coasts of Skye, The Three Chimneys has a setting that is hard to beat.
-Chef Scott Davies serves luxurious tasting menus that stay true to the bounty of produce on this rugged Scottish island, and frankly, the chances are high that you’ll need somewhere to stay if you’re coming for dinner.
-We’d recommend staying for a couple of days to take in the landscape.
+The restaurant serves luxurious tasting menus that stay true to the bounty of produce on this rugged Scottish island, and frankly, the chances are high that you’ll need somewhere to stay if you’re coming for dinner.
+We’d recommend staying for a couple of days just to fully take in the incredible landscapes.

 Book now: The Three Chimneys